Last Updated: August 3, 2018

 It’s no secret that Alzheimer’s disease and related forms of dementia bring emotional hardship to families and loved ones.
-But, the Alzheimer’s Association — who surveyed 3,500 contributors of care — found that dementia’s financial costs also take a toll on families, bringing an insufferable financial burden to many family members.
+But, the Alzheimer’s Association — who surveyed 3,500 caregivers in the United States — found that dementia’s financial costs also take a toll on families, bringing an insufferable financial burden to many family members.

 Take a closer look at the findings from the survey and learn how these findings may impact future financing options.

 A report from the Alzheimer’s Association found startling evidence of dementia’s financial and emotional burden on family caregivers and the U.S. health care system.
 By 2050, the total cost of care is estimated to be more than $1.1 trillion.